Sprat

 Sprat is the common name applied to a group of forage fish belonging to the genus Sprattus in the family Clupeidae.
 The term also is applied to a number of other small sprat-like forage fish (Clupeoides, Clupeonella, Corica, Ehirava, Hyperlophus, Microthrissa, Nannothrissa, Platanichthys, Ramnogaster, Rhinosardinia, and Stolothrissa).
 Like most forage fishes, sprats are highly active, small, oily fish.
 They travel in large schools with other fish and swim continuously throughout the day.

 They are recognized for their nutritional value, as they contain high levels of polyunsaturated fats, considered beneficial to the human diet.
 They are eaten in many places around the world.
-Sprats are sometimes passed off as other fish; products sold as having been prepared from anchovies (since the 19th century) and others sold as sardines sometimes are prepared from sprats, as the authentic ones once were less accessible.
-They are known for their smooth flavour and are easy to mistake for baby sardines.
+Sprats are often classed as sardines, which is a broad category.
+Sprats are sometimes passed off as other fish; products sold as having been prepared from anchovies (since the 19th century) sometimes are prepared from sprats, as the authentic ones once were less accessible.

 Species

 True sprats

 True sprats belong to the genus Sprattus in the family Clupeidae.
 The five species are: